nestjsplus/config/README.md

 * Centralized setup of the `ConfigurationModule/Service`
 * Use Dependency Injection to provide the service wherever needed
 * Easily override/mock the service for testing
+* Future-proof: if you later want to switch to another 3rd party config module, your dependencies are isolated in one place

 Following these conventions, your `ConfigModule` might look like this:
 ```typescript